CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

   reboot now
 ```

-** At some point yum will become obsolete.
-DNF should be used instead.
+** At some point yum will become obsolete and DNF will replace it.
+At that point, you should replace the yum commands with DNF.